Research

 What is SmartDelta used for?

 Software-intensive systems and services are not usually designed and implemented from scratch for each customer or order, but are delivered as a further development or as a modified version of an existing software product tailored to the needs of a specific customer, market or region.
 Over time, software companies manage increasing volumes of software products in various versions and levels of maturity that serve as the basis for subsequent reuse.
-Efficient creation and delivery of high-quality and secure software is only possible if the quality and maturity assessments as well as the quality assurance process are supported by are supported by a sufficient degree of automation.
+Efficient creation and delivery of high-quality and secure software is only possible if the quality and maturity assessments as well as the quality assurance process are supported by a sufficient degree of automation.

 SmartDelta develops automated solutions for software product and release quality assessment, enabling organizations to develop and deliver high-quality, trusted software systems in a fast-paced, agile environment.